badsyntax/dokku-github-actions-demo/README.md

 This repository demonstrates how to:

-- Deploy `review` apps to a `review` environment where a pull request is created or updated.
-Assigned reviewers will need to approve the deployment.
+- Deploy `review` apps to a `review` environment when a pull request is created or updated.
 - Deploy a `production` app to a `production` environment on changes to the main/master branch.
 No deployment review is required.

 ### Review Apps